movestore/Email-Alert/README.md

 ### Settings
+**Custom e-mail text (`emailtext`):** Text that will appear at the head of the notification e-mail that will be sent out if the condition is met.

 **Location alert property (`variab`):** This is an (event or track) attribute of the input dataset according to which the data will be filtered.
 Spelling and case must match exactly.

 **Property relation (`rel`):** This parameter defines the relation used to evaluate threshold values.
       - *contains at least one of the following values (%in%)*: can be used for categorical, integer and numeric variables
       - *equals (==)*:  can be used for numeric or timestamps variables
+      - *is true/false (T/F)*:  for TRUE or FALSE values
       - *is greater than (>)* : can be used for numeric or timestamps variables
       - *is smaller than (<)*:  can be used for numeric or timestamps variables
       - *is between two values (range)*: can be used for numeric or timestamps variables

 **Property threshold value (`valu`):** The threshold value of the relation for assessing the selected attribute (`variab`).
 If the *Property relation (`rel`)* is `contains at least one of the following values` or `is between two values` than one to multiple or two value entries (respectively) must be commas-separated.
+If the values are true/false, please write TRUE or FALSE.
 If the selected attribute is a timestamp, please provide values in UTC in the format ‘YYYY-mm-dd HH:MM:SS’, for example, '2021-06-23 09:34:00'

 **Time variable? (`time`):** Please tick this parameter if your selected variable is a timestamp type, so that the App can properly work with it.
 Default is 'false'.

-**Custom e-mail text (`emailtext`):** Text that will appear at the head of the notification e-mail that will be sent out if the condition is met.
+**xxxx (`timerange`):** xxxxx.

 **Use track id to group results (`groupbyTrk`):** If true, for each track id a centroid location will be calculated.
 If data should be grouped by another variable specify below, and unselect this option.
 Default 'true'